Tricky1975/Void__NO/readme.md

 Void is a personal project, but it has been released here on github for whoever sees benefit in it!

 Please note, it's a W.I.P. so not fully functional yet!

+Due to bugs inside WPF, this project is discontinued...
+Due to bugs in GitHub I could not archive it!